vverdlist/burpfuz/README.md

-# burpfuz - Simple burp extension for fuzzing POST requests
+# burpfuz - Simple burp extension for fuzzing

 Made for the purpose of fuzzing pages w/ input to verify validation/errors/sanitization.